 If you have a garden pond, and many bonsai enthusiasts do, now is the time to place netting over it.
 This will prevent falling leaves from entering and decomposing in the water.
 Decomposing leaves will add unwanted nutrients to the water which increases algae and pond weeds in warmer months.

-If you are planning to wire any of your trees in autumn then you may need to purchase wire, raffia paper or other sundries in readiness.
+If you are planning to wire any of your trees in autumn then you may need to purchase wire or other sundries in readiness.
 Wire diameter should be approximately a third to half the diameter of the branch or trunk that you wish to bend.

 Hit the Garden Centres